DDUSD · USD-Pegged Stablecoin · Built on DDCP · Deployed on Solana

 Full Solana DeFi composability

 Self-custody wallets hold a confidential balance by default.
-Users who wish to participate in DeFi — Orca, Jupiter, Kamino, MarginFi — move to a public balance through a deliberate unshielding step.
-This preserves full composability with Solana's DeFi ecosystem without fragmenting liquidity.
+Users who wish to interact with Solana DeFi — Orca, Kamino, Jupiter, MarginFi — move to a public balance through a deliberate unshielding step.
+This two-balance-state design preserves full DeFi composability without fragmenting liquidity.

 04